gitlabhq/omnibus-gitlab/doc/development/allure-test-report.md

 ### qa-subset-test job

-The `qa-subset-test` job triggers another child pipeline in the Omnibus-GitLab repository To get an allure report snapshot as a comment in the MR, following environment variables need to be passed to `qa-subset-test`
+The `qa-subset-test` job triggers another child pipeline in the `omnibus-gitlab` repository.
+To get an allure report snapshot as a comment in the MR, following environment variables need to be passed to `qa-subset-test`.

 | Environment Variable              | Description |
 | ----------------------------------|-------------|